Belinda Balluku: Political career

 In 2004, Mrs. Balluku joined the staff of the Municipality of Tirana, initially as a Public Relations Advisor and later as Director of the Mayor's Cabinet.
 During this period, she led the development of communication strategies with the public and the media.
+In 2006 she formally joined the Socialist Party of Albania.
+In 2019 she became Minister of Infrastructure and Energy in the cabinet of Edi Rama, and later in the 2021 Albanian parliamentary elections was elected to the Parliament of Albania for the District of Tirana.
+In 2022 she announced that the ministry would attempt to implement a plan where citizens received scheduled energy in the case of emergencies.
+She is the political leader of the Socialist Party in the Fier municipality.